 • Primarily focus on professional aspects, but incorporating a subtle personal touch can make your response more engaging and memorable.

-• Briefly mention your educational background, especially if it's relevant to the position or showcases your expertise.
+• Briefly describe your educational background, especially if it's relevant to the position or showcases your expertise.

 • Convey your passion by discussing relevant experiences, projects, or challenges you've tackled in the industry, highlighting your enthusiasm and commitment.